Hardhat-Enterprises/Deakin-Detonator-Toolkit/CONTRIBUTIONS.md

            yarn run style
            npx prettier -w file-name
         ```
+    -   Note: `npx prettier -w file-name` will overwrite its changes to the original file, we recommend you to maintain a copy of the original changes you made to the file before you run this command.
+If `yarn run style` does not detect any issues in the command line, there's no need to run `npx prettier -w file-name`
 -   If you're still unsure what more is needed of coding standards, the team recommends you to refer the **[Coding Standards](https://deakin365.sharepoint.com/:b:/s/HardhatEnterprises2/ESf1jjS7KOJCt1QnALLgmY8BAxWJouKQGX3itT94KG_Iog?e=5MHBFa)**

 ## 🧑‍🍳Submitting Contributions